jurihock/sdft/README.md

 Forward and inverse Sliding DFT according to [[1]](#1) and [[2]](#2) with following features:

 - Arbitrary number of DFT bins
-- Built-in Hann window at analysis
+- Built-in analysis window functions Boxcar, Hann, Hamming and Blackman
 - Customizable time and frequency domain data type in C/C++
 - Endless single or multiple sample processing at once
 - Optional synthesis latency control parameter